multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 const accountWithNonce = new Account(secretKey);
 const devnetEntrypoint = new DevnetEntrypoint();

-Fetch the current nonce from the network // md-comment account.nonce = await entrypoint.recallAccountNonce(account.address);
+// Fetch the current nonce from the network account.nonce = await entrypoint.recallAccountNonce(account.address);

-Create and send a transaction here... // md-comments
+Create and send a transaction here...

-Increment nonce after each transaction // md-comment const nonce = account.getNonceThenIncrement();
+// Increment nonce after each transaction const nonce = account.getNonceThenIncrement();
 ```